noiseprotocol/noise_spec/noise.md

  data.
 Otherwise replay of a handshake message could trigger a catastrophic key reuse.
 This is one rationale behind the patterns in Section 6.

- * **Handshake names**:  The handshake name used with `HandshakeState.Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
 This is because the pattern specifies the role of all cryptographic operations within a handshake.
 If the same secret key was used in different protocol executions with the same handshake name but a different sequence of cryptographic operations then bad interactions could occur between the executions.

  * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same